sassdawe/kolislab/content/post/powershell-vs-large-json-file.md

-+++
-author = "David Sass"
-categories = ["PowerShell", "JSON", "ConvertFrom-Json", "Get-Content"] date = 2020-02-27T21:44:55Z
+---
+author: David Sass
+categories:
+- PowerShell
+- JSON
+- ConvertFrom-Json
+- Get-Content
+date: "2020-02-27T21:44:55Z"
-description = ""
+description: ""
-draft = false
+draft: false
-image = "/images/2020/03/Annotation-2020-03-01-191825.png"
-slug = "powershell-vs-large-json-file"
+image: /images/2020/03/Annotation-2020-03-01-191825.png
+slug: powershell-vs-large-json-file
-summary = "How to process a large json file and get its content out with PowerShell" tags = ["PowerShell", "JSON", "ConvertFrom-Json", "Get-Content"] title = "PowerShell vs a really huge JSON file"
+summary: How to process a large json file and get its content out with PowerShell

-+++
+tags:
+- PowerShell
+- JSON
+- ConvertFrom-Json
+- Get-Content
+title: PowerShell vs a really huge JSON file
+---

 I had to face a log file in a JSON format, which managed to grow over 700MB with 1 million plus entries in it, and my regular code wasn't able to process it any more.
 So I was in trouble.